 Effect on the Elements and Chakras

-How to form Adi Mudra?
+How to do Adi Mudra (Illustrated)

 Fold the thumb into the palm with the tip of the thumb touching the base of the little finger.
 Wrap the four fingers over the thumb to form a fist.
 This must be done with both hands.